1. Introductory Remarks

-Traditionalism is motived by one task, and that is the reestablishment of Christendom on earth.
-This means, then, that the political nature of the Great Commission is recognized rather than suppressed.
+Traditionalism is motived by one task, and that is the re-establishment of Christendom on earth.
+This means that the Kingship of Christ intrinsically united to the proclamation of the Great Commission is recognized rather than suppressed.
 To baptize the nations means to change the nations, and to change the nations their political and economic institutions must be informed by the Gospel.
-The fundamental pillars of traditionalist political thought are the absolute primacy of Christ, the social Kingship of Christ, and the social doctrines of the Roman Catholic Church.
+The fundamental pillars of traditionalist political thought are the absolute primacy of Christ, the Kingship of Christ, and the social doctrines of the Roman Catholic Church.

 In addition to this, the traditionalist is deeply skeptical of the alleged virtues of globalism.
 There is absolutely no reason to believe that the global “community” is more important than that of the local communities of family, town, county, state, and nation.
 And yet, according to many in the mainstream intelligentsia, caring about my family and countrymen is some how a vice when compared to the importance of global affairs.
 The traditionalist will strongly disagree with this destructive mindset.

 When examining history, the traditionalist will scrutinize events through the lens of the Gospel.
 We have been fed a litany of ideological constructs to spiritually counteract the revealed truths delivered by the Triune God to the Apostolic Church.
 The evidence necessary to make such a conclusion can be discovered by simply comparing the social teachings of the Church with those of Western liberalism.